sevonj/wbbshmup/src/entities/_entities.md

 Entity generally means a Node that "exists" in the game world.
 If the player can see an object, it's an entity.

+Not to be confused with entities in an entity component system.
+Think entities in Source engine instead.

 Usually an entity should clean itself up based on a timer or position.

 ```cpp